-Many luxury home features are added during construction, when the finishes of the home are selected.
-With well-designed floor plans and wonderful interior finishes, many of today's luxury homes are in the 3000–3500-square-foot range.
-So if you have a family with a couple to a few children and your looking for stylish digs, here are some considerations for choosing one of these upper-mid-size houses.
+Many of todays luxury homes have added features during construction when the home finishes are selected.
+With well-designed floor plans and wonderful interior finishes, many of todays luxury homes are in the 3000–3500-square-foot range.
+So if you have a family with a couple to a few children and youre looking for stylish digs, here are some considerations for choosing one of these upper-mid-size houses.

 The iconoclastic center-hall Colonial home, with its front porch and central forward-facing gable, evokes the typical farmhouse and is just right for a growing family.
-At just over 3,000 sq. ft., this 4- to 5-bedroom, 3.5-bath home plan is the perfect upper-mid-size home (House Plan #141-1287).
+At just over 3,000 sq. ft., this 4- to 5-bedroom, 3.5-bath home plan is the perfect upper-mid-size home (Plan #141-1287).

 Choosing an Upper-Mid-Size Home Plan

-When choosing your luxury home plan, it's wise to spend some time making a wish list.
-While the appearance of a home might be just your style, how it functions for your family is equally, if not more, important.
+When choosing your luxury home plan, its wise to spend some time making a wish list.
+While a homes appearance might be just your style, how it functions for your family is equally, if not more, important.
 Make a list of your absolute needs first – like a separate home office, large kitchen, or split bedroom plan.
-Deciding on the location of the Master Suite is very important – some people like the privacy of a second floor master suite.
-However, if you're planning to "age in place" in the home, a first-floor master suite might be best.
+Deciding on the location of the Master Suite is very important – some people like the privacy of a second-floor master suite.
+However, if youre planning to "age in place" in the home, a first-floor master suite might be best.

-Walkable "Urban Style" neighborhoods – where lot sizes are smaller and grouped together in clusters and are sometimes interspersed with retail establishments – appeal to Baby Boomers and Millennials alike and are becoming more popular.
-They harken back to the kind of community that thrived before automobiles cam along (courtesy Roscoe Griffin).
+"Urban Style" neighborhoods – where lot sizes are small and grouped together in clusters and are sometimes interspersed with retail establishments – appeal to Baby Boomers and Millennials alike and are becoming more popular.
+They harken back to the kind of community that thrived before automobiles came along.

-With the grand master suite one the left; the other 3 bedrooms on the right; and the common areas of kitchen, keeping room, and great room in between, the sleeping areas – especailly the master suite – are guanteed their privacy (House Plan #142-1151).
+With the grand master suite on the left, the other 3 bedrooms on the right, and the common areas of the kitchen, keeping room, and great room in between, the sleeping areas – especially the master suite – are guaranteed their privacy (Plan #142-1151).

-For empty-nesters and retirees, it's practical to be able to close off unused rooms and set the temperature at a very efficient setting.
-A separated guest suite not only provides privacy for occasional guests, it's convenient for long term guests or can be a room for a caretaker or even an income producing rental.
+For empty-nesters and retirees, its practical to be able to close off unused rooms and set the temperature at a very efficient setting.
+A separated guest suite not only provides privacy for occasional guests, but its also convenient for long term guests or can be a room for a caretaker or even an income-producing rental.

 Many upper-mid-size home plans are designed for energy efficiency.
-There are upgrades you can make during the construction of your home to make it even more attractive, comfortable, and efficient.
-On-demand water heaters and radiant floor heating systems are luxury home upgrades that cost a bit more up front, but they save money over time.
-Plus, your feet will stay toasty warm all year, and you'll never run out of hot water!
+You can make upgrades during the construction of your home to make it even more attractive, comfortable, and efficient.
+On-demand water heaters and radiant floor heating systems are luxury home upgrades that cost a bit more upfront, but they save money over time.
+Plus, your feet will stay toasty warm all year, and youll never run out of hot water!
 Put an on-demand heater under the kitchen sink, and have instant hot water for tea and cooking.

-Structural upgrades include using increased insulation in the attic and in thicker 2x6 exterior walls; installing brick, stone, or fiber-cement siding; and incorporating energy-efficient cool roof shingles.
+Structural upgrades include increased insulation in the attic and thicker 2x6 exterior walls; installing brick, stone, or fiber-cement siding; and incorporating energy-efficient cool roof shingles.

-A high-end, durable flooring material is both a luxury home choice and a practical one.
+High-end, durable flooring material is both a luxury home choice and a practical one.
 There are so many beautiful wood, laminate, and luxury vinyl floors to choose from, and many of them are guaranteed to last 20 years or more.
-Porcelain tile, slate, or other hard-surface flooring may be used in teh kitchen, entry, and/or bathroom areas.
+Porcelain tile, slate, or other hard-surface floorings may be used in the kitchen, entry, and/or bathroom areas.
 These floors stand up best to wet environments and high-traffic areas and will last decades.
 Carpet can be expected to last 7 to 10 years, but its softness is popular for bedrooms.
 Finishing the main living areas in a luxury flooring product instantly upgrades the look of the home.
-It also means you won't have the expense of replacing flooring for a long time.
+It also means you wont have the expense of replacing flooring for a long time.

-Home builders will often give their clients a package of lighting to choose from, or an allowance to spend.
-Often the choices are limited, and if you use the lighting allowance and shop independently, you can create a more personal, high-end look.
+Homebuilders will often give their clients a package of lighting to choose from or an allowance to spend.
+The choices are often limited, and if you use the lighting allowance and shop independently, you can create a more personal, high-end look.

-Elegant lighting choices in this French Country style open-plan kitchen include an understated yet graceful chandelier over the breakfast table, large hanging pendants for task lighting over the eating bar/work island, recessed ambient lighting, and under-cabinet lighting.
+Elegant lighting choices in this French Country style kitchen include understated yet graceful hanging pendants for task lighting over the eating bar/work island, recessed ambient lighting, and under-cabinet lighting (Plan #109-1059).